 Security isn’t solely the responsibility of your IT Director.
 Your entire company must join forces to be proactive in protecting your business.
 After all, safety vulnerabilities come in all shapes and sizes.

 Employees are the most critical component to keeping your company safe: They can be your strongest asset or the greatest threat.
-In fact, 85% of data breaches result from employee actions.
+In fact, the vast majority of data breaches result from employee actions.
 But there’s hope: cyber security awareness training can reduce your risk by as much as 70%.

 2. Know your software and ensure it’s updated